DafetiteOgaga/custom_commands/README.md

 	* sqlmigrate command - presents the sql query of any migration
    * requirement_txt command - creates, updates and install the dependencies in the requirement.txt file

+   * mysqlversion - checks if MySQL is installed and also prints its version
+	* mysqlstartserver - starts MySQL server
+	* mysqlstopserver - stops MySQL server
+	* mysqlrestartserver - restarts MySQL server
+	* mysqlstatus_server - displays the status of MySQL server
+	* mysqlshell - launches MySQL shell

    * ctemp command - generates a default C source file template

    * clear_commit command - clears the staging area and recent commits on your local machine